How to Train your Antivirus: RL-based Hardening through the Problem-Space: Introduction

 \section{Introduction}

-Adversarial examples have been extensively explored in multiple domains; while the fundamental challenge they pose to learning is fascinating on its own scientific accord, they also represent a significant threat to the widespread adoption of machine learning solutions in security-critical scenarios.
-At the same time there is a drive for many cybersecurity vendors to adopt deep-learning approaches for malware detection and classification, for two main reasons: Adversarial examples have existed in security domains long before they emerged in AI, as straightforward ways for adversaries to adapt to signature- and rule-based decision-making; for instance variants from the same malware family.
-Secondly, while rule-based decisions can claim zero false positives, they perform poorly in distributional shifts \cite{upadhyay2021towards}, where shifts are further intensified under adversarial agency.
-Hence, the promise of AI is to learn general and robust rules of inference in the presence of distributional shifts, both naturally and adversarially induced.
+Adversarial examples have been extensively explored in numerous domains.
+While the fundamental challenge they pose to learning is fascinating on its own scientific accord, they also represent a significant threat to the widespread adoption of machine learning solutions in security-critical scenarios.
+At the same time, there is an eagerness by many cybersecurity vendors to adopt deep-learning approaches for malware detection and classification, for two main reasons.
+First, adversarial examples have existed in security domains long before they emerged in \ac{AI}, as straightforward ways for adversaries to adapt to signature- and rule-based decision making---for instance variants from the same malware family.
+Secondly, while rule-based decisions can claim near zero false positives, they perform poorly in distributional shifts~\cite{upadhyay2021towards}, which are further intensified under adversarial agency.
+Hence, the promise that \ac{AI} brings is to learn general and ideally robust rules of inference in the presence of distributional shifts, both naturally and adversarially induced.

-Adversarial malware has been predominantly explored in the feature space and on static analysis features.
+Adversarial malware examples have been predominantly explored in the feature space and on static analysis features.
 With the prevalence of obfuscation, polymorphic strains, and packing, static analysis is becoming less relevant for malware detection~\cite{aghakhani2020malware}.
 Behavioral analysis can be a very effective tool as it circumvents the challenges of obfuscated and packed binaries by exposing their runtime behavior, considered a reliable fingerprint of malicious intent.
-The representation of this behavior can range from API call sequences \cite{tian2010differentiating, rosenberg2018generic}, to fine-grained modeling of process behavior \cite{continella2016shieldfs}, and fully textual reports~\cite{mandlik2022jsongrinder}.
-As dynamic analysis tools gain traction and widespread adoption, novel vulnerabilities are introduced: adversarial malware behavior that evades detection while it preserves the intended functionality.
+The representation of this behavior can range from API call sequences~\cite{tian2010differentiating, rosenberg2018generic}, to fine-grained modeling of process behavior~\cite{continella2016shieldfs}, and fully textual reports~\cite{mandlik2022jsongrinder}.
+As dynamic analysis tools gain traction and widespread adoption, novel vulnerabilities are introduced: adversarial malware behavior that evades detection while preserving the intended functionality.
 Notably, this behavior can be learned as a direct consequence of dynamic analysis itself, the very process that is supposed to thwart it.